We researched and tested 7 running shoes and found the Brooks Adrenaline GTS 22 to be the best running shoes for ankle support.

 - Ample toebox

-- It comes in half sizes
+- It comes with half sizes

 - Good lockdown offers support and protection to the ankle